Baal Shem Tov, or Besht — the founder of Chasidism —

 In the view of Isaac Luria (the Ari), the Sefirot were re-organized after they broke in the previous creation to become the Partzufim, faces or persons: Atika Kadisha – Holy Ancient One, Arikh Anpin – Long Face (both of these are aspects of Keter), Abba – Father (Chokhmah), Imma – Mother (Binah), Z'eir Anpin– Short Face (Tif'eret plus the five, son or the lower masculine) and Nukva – Female (Malkhut, daughter or the lower feminine).

 The Image of God in the Body – everything is created through the Sefirot and in the shape or configuration of the Sefirot.
 This includes especially the human body – it is because we are such a clear representation of the Sefirot that we are said to be in God's image.
 [Click here for more on correspondences with the body.]
-The soul and the body are both images of God – in this Kabbalah also differed radically from philosophy, which taught that the soul or mind were the image of God within the human being, not the body.
+The soul and the body are both images of God – in this respect Kabbalah also rejected pre-Kabbalistic philosophy, which taught that the soul or mind was the image of God within the human being, but not the body.

 The body as a whole represents the structure of the Sefirot: the three brains = Keter-Chokhmah-Binah, also the crown of the head and the two eyes; the two arms and the torso = Chesed-Gevurah-Tiferet; the two legs and the genitals = Netsach-Hod-Yesod, and Malkhut/Shekhinah, the feminine, often seen as companion to the (male) body delineated above, like the earth or moon to the sun, but also as the culmination of the genitals (actually described in some texts as the glans or clitoris).
 [For more on the body and the Sefirot, click here.]
 Each part of the body is also an image of the Sefirot – e.g. for the face we have: place of the tefilin or perhaps crown chakra as Keter; right eye as Chokhmah; left eye – Binah; nose – Tif'eret; nostrils or ears – Netsach and Hod; tongue – Yesod; mouth – Malkhut.